drsanti/temporal-repository/README.md

 ---

-## Evaluation
+## Evaluation (for Evaluator/Checker only)

-The evaluator/checker will run your code like this:
+The evaluator/checker will copy, paste and run your code like this:

 ```C#